 The Mafia: Dan's plan to get revenge on Elise's parents involves convincing the police that her father is part of it, which leads to real Mafiosi trying to kill him.
 It's a lie, of course, but it turns out Elise's mother is secretly working for a rival Family.

 Male Gaze: In "Technology", once Elise is put under mind control and gets into that chrome skin-tight suit, the camera doesn't hesitate to get as many shots of her from the rear as possible.

 The androids.
 They may look human, but they're hard as a rock and surprisingly brittle.

-Mind-Control Device: Barry Ditmer's plan in episode "Technology" is to create a long-range wireless mind control device to force people to buy his products.
+Mind-Control Device: Barry Ditmer's plan in "Technology" is to create a long-range wireless mind control device to force people to buy his products.
 He also has a smaller short-range headband device that he uses to turn Elise into his minion.

-Mugging the Monster: Every episode begins with someone messing around with Dan's life, thinking that he's just some crazy, misanthropic jerk.
+Mugging the Monster: Every episode begins with someone messing with Dan's life, thinking that he's just some crazy, misanthropic jerk.
 Dan quickly shows them that he's a determined, obsessive, occasionally intelligent, crazy, misanthropic jerk.

 Nonstandard Character Design: In his first appearance, Imposter Dan looked like a really badly drawn Dan, making him really stand out.
 For his later appearance, minor tweaks were made to his design so he didn't look so out of place.

 Noodle Implements: Dan's plan for destroying Chris "involves two Bengal tigers, an albino child, and five... no, six gallons of hummus."
 He hasn't worked out the details yet.

 Noodle Incident: Dan's grandmother died at some point (offscreen).
 Since then, Dan has expressed his dislike of her and made mention of some unspecified unpleasantness which he does not regret.